Political horse-trading begins in wake of Polish election

 In the most protracted scenario, the currently most likely new government – a tripartite affair between the Donald Tusk-led centre-right Civic Coalition, the Third Way, and the Left – could only face a confidence vote at the turn of the year, despite being on course to securing around 250 seats in the new parliament, a comfortable majority.

-The nearest move is the first sitting of the parliament, which has to take place within 15 days after the election results, so by October 30.
-Within up to 28 days of the first sitting, Duda will nominate a new PM and the nominee will have to win a vote of confidence.
+The nearest move is the first sitting of the parliament, which has to take place within 30 days after the election results, so by mid-November.
+Within up to 14 days of the first sitting, Duda will nominate a new PM and the nominee will have to win a vote of confidence.

 It is possible that President Andrzej Duda, a staunch ally of PiS, will offer the party he hails from the first go at finding a majority, which PiS has already begun seeking by feeling out the Third Way.